 The Finnish language is ultimately from a separate language group than the Scandinavians, and while the Nordics today is a closely-knit group, the Finns still stand out a bit from the rest.

-I can attest to this personally, as I grew up in Sweden with a Finnish mother (and lots of extended family).
-We used to visit Finland and our family there every summer when I was growing up, and I remember how foreign the language and some of the culture seemed to me early on, how different it felt from back home.
+I can attest to this personally, as I grew up in Sweden with a Finnish mother (and lots of extended Finnish family).
+We used to visit Finland and our family there every summer when I was growing up, and I remember how foreign the language and some of the culture seemed early on, how different it felt from back home.
 I did not get the same feeling going to Denmark or Norway, despite not having family there.